Beatles Stories: Premieres

 Beatles Stories was chosen as an Official Selection at the 2011 European Independent Film Festival—considered the Sundance of Europe—and had its world premiere in Paris, France, on April 3, 2011.
 It was an Official Selection at The 2011 Newport Beach International Film Festival, where it made its North American premiere on April 29, 2011.
 It made its East Coast premiere at The Gold Coast International Film Festival on June 2, 2011.

 It was also an official selection at The 2011 Las Vegas Film Festival, Santa Fe Independent Film Festival, Bend Film Festival, Kansas International Film Festival and the 2012 Fargo Film Festival.
-The documentary consists of filmed interviews that he conducted with people who had a personal story or recollection about themselves and one or all of The "Fab Four".

 In June 2012, it was screened in London, Manchester and Liverpool.

 DVD release

 The DVD of the documentary as well as a bonus disc containing an additional 25 interviews was released on June 6, 2012.
 The DVD also contains a director's commentary track and a featurette with Norman "Hurricane" Smith, the engineer who worked on many of the Beatles' songs.

-The movie will have its official release in October 2012, to coincide with the 50th anniversary of The Beatles first recording, "Love Me Do".